-4. Set MR2 A[6] = 0b, ASR disable; Set MR2 A[7] = 1b, SRT enable for extended temperature range.
+4. For extended temperature range operation, to set MR2 A[6] = 0b (ASR disable) and MR2 A[7] = 1b (SRT enable).

 10.14 Clock Specification

 The jitter specified is a random jitter meeting a Gaussian distribution.
 Input clocks violating the min/max values may result in malfunction of the DDR3L SDRAM device.